March Madness isn’t just about the brackets anymore.

 The DraftKings Colorado offer is particularly appealing.

 New customers can sign up, make an initial deposit and then place a $5-plus wager on any pre-game college hoops moneyline.
-If that team wins, the bettor receives $200 in free bets.
+If that team wins, the bettor receives $200 in bonus.

 And that’s in addition to the cash winnings from the original wager.